Rockstar Developer University resources background

 McDowell spent time as a developer at Google, Microsoft, and Apple before becoming an interviewer and eventually building a company around interview preparation.
 She understands both sides of the process and explains the implicit expectations that interviewers have but rarely state explicitly.

 The problem sections cover binary search, trees and graphs, dynamic programming, bit manipulation, and system design with enough depth to prepare for most technical screens.
-The behavioral question chapter is just as valuable — the STAR method and the advice on how to talk about failure and conflict in interviews is consistently underused by candidates who are technically strong but lose offers to candidates who communicate better.
+The behavioral question chapter is just as valuable.
+The STAR method and the advice on how to talk about failure and conflict in interviews is consistently underused by candidates who are technically strong but lose offers to candidates who communicate better.

 This is not a book you read for enjoyment.
 You work through it systematically, solve the problems, understand the solutions, and time yourself.
 Treat it like training, not reading.